christopheraue/christopheraue.net/_drafts/vertical-alignment-with-css.md

 About Baselines and Outer Edges
 -------------------------------
 The most important reference point to align vertically is the baseline of the involved elements.
 In some cases the top and bottom edge of the element's enclosing box becomes important, too.
-Let's have a look where the baseline and outer edges live for each type of element:
+Let's have a look where the baseline and outer edges live for each involved type of element:

 ### Inline Element
 <div class="example columns-3">